DHINESH05G/Docker-Images-in-Spring-Boot/README.md

 Run the following command to build the jar file of your Spring Boot application:

 ./mvnw clean package
-This command will generate a jar file in the target directory, for example, target/demo-0.0.1-SNAPSHOT.jar.
+This command will generate a jar file in the target directory, for example, target/dockerproject-0.0.1-SNAPSHOT.jar.

 Step 4: Build the Docker Image
 4.1 Build the Docker Image
 Run the following command to build the Docker image:

-docker build -t demo-app .
+docker build -t dockerproject-app .
 Explanation:

 docker build: The Docker command to build an image.
--t demo-app: Tags the image with the name demo-app.
+-t dockerproject-app: Tags the image with the name dockerproject-app.
 .: Specifies the current directory as the build context.
 Step 5: Run the Docker Container
 5.1 Run the Docker Container
 Run the following command to start a Docker container from the image:

-docker run -p 8080:8080 demo-app
+docker run -p 8080:8080 dockerproject-app
 Explanation:

 docker run: The Docker command to run a container.
 -p 8080:8080: Maps port 8080 of the container to port 8080 on the host machine.
-demo-app: The name of the Docker image to run.
+dockerproject-app: The name of the Docker image to run.
 Step 6: Test the Application
 6.1 Access the Application
 Open a web browser or a tool like Postman and navigate to the following URL: